Skip to main content

 The labor group known as Migrante International soon turned Flor into some kind of saint.
 In 1995, months after the execution, there was the creation of the Tagalog film, The Flor Contemplacion Story, by Director Joel Lamangan.
 Another film about Delia Maga called Victim No. 1: Delia Maga, Jesus Pray for Us, A Massacre in Singapore was released in May 1995, months before the release of the previously mentioned film.
 It was soon time to declare Flor as some kind of heroine.
 Protests such as burning the Singapore flag (which I heard Duterte also admitted to doing it before) were done.
 There were some groups that all renounced Singapore as a state without mercy.
 Even today, there are still groups that continue to insist on the innocence of Flor.

-I only saw The Flor Contemplacion Story but not on a big screen.
+I only saw The Flor Contemplacion Story, but not on a big screen.
 If I'm not wrong, was rather restricted due to the violence it may have.
 Two of Flor's twin sons, Joel and Jon-Jon, both starred as themselves in the movie.
 Nora Aunor even sang the song "Kahit Konting Awa" which translates into "Just a Little Pity".
 The whole film tried to portray Flor as an innocent woman who was wrongfully executed in Singapore.
 Amazingly, it was still shown even after the autopsy results had proven that the claims of the two maids were wrong.
 The courts already blew off the testimonies after some reexamination.
 However, the version of the film kept the testimony of the two maids and The Flor Contemplacion Story was released anyway.
 I'm amazed the movie was even given an HD redefinition for Pinoy Box Office.
 Nora herself even joins the rallies of Migrante International in remembering the executed maid.

-The are loads of brainless comments whenever there's a video about Flor on YouTube.
+There are loads of brainless comments whenever there's a video about Flor on YouTube.
 Are these angry emotional Filipino citizens aware of the broken justice system in their own country?
 As a Filipino, I feel ashamed just thinking of the contrast.
 Hubert still gets a lot of people believing he took part in the massacre.
 I wouldn't be surprised if the same people who believe Hubert was guilty have a good number of those who insist on Flor's innocence.
 The Singaporean justice system has had its credibility for a long time.
 Sure, I feel Singapore gets too strict at times and I think that needs to change.
 Meanwhile, I still like the Singaporean court system with how safe Singapore can be.

 Knowing the legal system of Singapore would prove Flor's canonization to be rather stupid.
 The Philippine legal system is really questionable at best.
 If you know the whole story of Juan Francisco Gonzales Larrañaga, you'd understand how the Supreme Court (at that time) even messed it up further by not reviewing the case.
 Innocents were on death row while the real culprits may have left the country.
 Meanwhile, Singapore has a more thorough justice system followed by much lower corruption than the Philippines.
 That's why I want to say that those who defend Flor's innocence in spite of empirical data will probably recommend I watch that problematic movie as a source.
 A film can be full of artistic licenses which can even further muddle everything.